 - Pain and suffering.

-- The injury was aggravated by something the employer fraudulently concealed; or
+- The injury was aggravated by something your employer fraudulently concealed; or

-- The employer did not have workers’ comp insurance.8
+- Your employer did not have workers’ comp insurance.8

-Other injuries in the workplace may not be limited by workers’ comp.
-For example, if the accident was caused by a third-party or independent contractor, the victim may be able to file a personal injury lawsuit for damages.
+Also, if your accident was caused by a third-party or independent contractor, you may be able to file a personal injury lawsuit against them for damages.

 - A construction worker in New York City (Bronx) fell while climbing over cross braces on scaffolding and suffered broken ribs, a torn knee, and injured shoulder.
-The victim was no longer able to work.
 An NYC jury returned a verdict in favor of the victim for $2.9 million.

 - Scaffolding used for building cleaners in Chicago was blown off the building in high winds and crushed two cars on the street below.
 Four people were killed and another six people were injured.
 In a wrongful death lawsuit, the defendants agreed to an out-of-court settlement for $75 million in damages.